hannobraun/caterpillar/README.md

 ### Designed to be used with tooling

-Caterpillar is designed to be used with tooling and makes various trade-off that benefit this intended use case, at the cost of other cases where tooling is not available.
+Crosscut is designed to be used with tooling and makes various trade-off that benefit this intended use case, at the cost of other cases where tooling is not available.